CarlosLannister/IHS/README.md

 [![Python 3](https://pyup.io/repos/github/CarlosLannister/IHS/python-3-shield.svg)](https://pyup.io/repos/github/CarlosLannister/IHS/)

 # IHS
-Industrial Hacking Simulator it is a repository with ICS scenarios built with minicps.
+Industrial Hacking Simulator (IHS) it is a repository with ICS scenarios built with minicps.
+IHS scenarios heavily relays in Minicps.
+Minicps is the work of Security of Cyber-Physical Systems group, [https://github.com/scy-phy](https://github.com/scy-phy).
+And one of his main maintainers was Daniele Antonioli [https://github.com/francozappa](https://github.com/francozappa).

+Minicps original repo seems to be abandoned so we are using a fork maintaned repo that works with Python3. https://github.com/CarlosLannister/minicps .
+Check the wiki in you want to contribute  [ https://github.com/CarlosLannister/IHS/wiki/5.-Wanting-to-contribute-!!!]( https://github.com/CarlosLannister/IHS/wiki/5.-Wanting-to-contribute-!!!)

 ## Requirements
 https://github.com/CarlosLannister/IHS/wiki/1.-Installation-Tutorial